SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_IP-4C.md

 - **Get community string**: The community string used when reading values from the device (default: *public*).
 - **Set community string**: The community string used when setting values on the device (default: *private*).

-The driver also uses traps to receive alarm status updates.
+The connector also uses traps to receive alarm status updates.

 ### Initialization

-The driver does not require credentials, so setting it up is rather straightforward.
+The connector does not require credentials, so setting it up is rather straightforward.
 To make sure the device can be polled, define the port where the device can be found.

 The port setting can be found on the General page and is called **Web Interface Port**.